crcass/cli-word-guess/README.md

 If the user correctly guesses all the correct letters before the remaining guesses = 0, a win message will display.
 If the user reduces the remaining letters to 0 before correctly guessing the answer, a game over message will display.

 In either case, the user will be prompted to start a new game or exit.
-If the user choosed to continue, the game will reset, a new word will be chosen at random,  and the score with increment depending on the win or loss condition.
+If the user choosed to continue, the game will reset, a new word will be chosen at random, and the score will increment depending on the win or loss condition.

 ## Known Issues
 * The user may enter more that one character as a guess, but any guesses longer than one character will be counted as incorrect